-These are the best text messaging apps for Android available in 2018.
-We’ll explain why you’d want to use one of these over the text app that came with your phone, and how to change it.
+This guide shares a list of the best text messaging apps for Android and explains why you’d want to use a new one over what came pre-installed on your phone.
+Plus, we’ll show you how to change it.
 Texting is something we all do daily, and these apps will make texting better and easier.

-Most built-in text messaging apps aren’t all that great (we’re looking at you LG) and they’re not very customizable.
+Most pre-installed text messaging apps aren’t very good, nor are they customizable.
 Thankfully, on Android, you can download dozens of text message app alternatives on the Play Store.
-These let you change the notification icons, add themes, or a quick compose messages right in the notification bar for easy access.
+These let you change the notification icons, add themes, get more emoji, and usually deliver a faster experience.
+Try one today.

 When you download a new text messaging app for Android you don’t have to transfer anything.
-All of your text, MMS, and conversations will automatically transfer inside of the new app.
+All of your text, MMS, and conversations will automatically transfer into the new app.
 So don’t worry about losing anything, just enjoy everything you gain and any new features.

 Hands-down the best text messaging app for Android is Textra.
 At least in my opinion.
 It’s fast, full of helpful features or customization, and is constantly improving.
 It’s one of the most user-friendly options on the market.

-If you like tons of customization with your text app of choice, try out Chomp.
+If you like tons of customization with your text app, try Chomp.
 They explain their app as a souped of version of your stock text and mms app, and that’s basically what it is.
 It isn’t as pretty as Textra but has plenty of options.
 If you like having pictures behind all your text messages, like a background wallpaper, this is your app.

-Just like Textra, you can customize the color of the notification for each individual message.
-So a different color icon appears for specific contacts.
+Just like Textra, you can customize the color of notifications for each specific contact, if you want.
 It’s a great touch, and something many enjoy.
 You can choose from hundreds of free themes to personalize your messaging experience.
-Some features include scheduled SMS sending, group MMS, delayed send, pinning favorite conversations to the top, and even block certain numbers.
+Some features include scheduled SMS sending, group MMS, delayed send, pinning favorite conversations to the top, and number blocking.
 Chomp SMS has a quick compose feature too, although we prefer Textra.

 Users can long-press messages for more options, or “blacklist” numbers from texting you with ease.
 It’s another great choice for users.

-If Hello SMS is a bit too simple for you, check out Handcent.
+If your default app is a bit too simple for you, check out Handcent.
 This is probably one of the most customizable and advanced options on the Google Play Store.
-In fact, they’re almost trying too hard, making the app more difficult than is necessary.
+In fact, it’s almost too customizable.
 It’s a bit convoluted and confusing for most, and I’ve had friends or family members call and ask for help setting it up.
 Once you do though, it’s great.

 If another user has Handcent you can send messages over WiFi (online messages like WhatsApp) without getting text charges from your carrier.
-That said, who doesn’t have unlimited text these days?
+Or, use Anywhere to send texts from a PC.

 Handcent even lets you draw little images or doodles and send them as messages, supports more emoji options than most, and simply has more options than almost anything out.
 If you want control over everything, try this.
 Keep in mind that too many options can lead to the app being slow or sluggish.